The Man from Snowy River (poem): Historical context of the poem

 The poem was written at a time in the 1880s and 1890s when Australia was developing a distinct identity as a nation.
 Though Australia was still a set of self-governing colonies under the final authority of Britain, and had not yet trod the path of nationhood, there was a distinct feeling that Australians needed to be united and become as one.
-Australians from all walks of life, be they from the country or the city (Clancy of the Overflow), looked to the bush for their mythology and heroic characters.
+Australians from all walks of life, be they from the country or the city (see "Clancy of the Overflow"), looked to the bush for their mythology and heroic characters.
 They saw in the Man from Snowy River a hero whose bravery, adaptability and risk-taking could epitomise a new nation in the south.
 This new nation emerged as the Commonwealth of Australia in 1901.